securitybunker/databunker.org/content/contact/contact.md

 weight = 130  # Order that this section will appear.

 #title = "Contact us"
-#title = "LET'S GET IN TOUCH"
+title = "LET'S GET IN TOUCH"
 #title = "Interested to use a Managed Databunker?"
 #title = "Secure Your KYC Records in the Cloud with a Managed Databunker!"
 #title = "Protect KYC Records in the Cloud with Managed Databunker"
 #title = "Protect KYC Records with Managed Databunker!"
 #title = "Contact Us Page"
+#title = "Secure your PII/PHI/PCI/KYC records"
-title = "Premium Support for Databunker"
+#title = "Premium Support for Databunker"
 #title = "Get $1,000 Coupon to<br/>Protect Your KYC Records in the Cloud"
 #subtitle ="Get $1,000 Coupon to Protect Your KYC Records in the Cloud"
 #subtitle = "Connect with me"